amyschmid/ms-annotator/README.md

 * Archive the resulting metabolic model

 # Usage
-## Installing
-The following commands will clone the latest version of the software and via the setup script install all perl / api dependences.
+Use the following command to clone the repository:
 ```
 git clone git@gitlab.oit.duke.edu:schmidlab/ms-annotator.git
-cd ms-annotator
-./bin/setup.sh
 ```

 ## Running
-Once requirements are in place, `ms-annotator` can be run by invoking muliplexer such as `screen` or `tmux`.
+Once cloned into a directory and all [required files](#requirements) are in place, start the workflow by running:
 ```
 ./ms-annotator.sh
 ```

 The program will run until all assemblies are annotated or until an error occurs.
 While the program runs, it will report periodic status updates, these are logged to the file `progress.log`.
 The progress of an analysis can also be viewed